 Each year, we provide our shareholders the opportunity to cast an advisory vote on the compensation of our NEOs.
-At our annual general meeting in June 2023, approximately 63.2% of the votes cast were in favor of the 2022 compensation of our NEOs.
-While this was an improvement in our results from the previous year, our Board and Compensation Committee felt that additional steps should continue to be taken to both hear and address the concerns of our shareholders.
-We engaged directly with our shareholders to discuss our compensation program throughout 2023 and 2024.
+At our annual general meeting in June 2024, approximately 89.25% of the votes cast were in favor of the 2023 compensation of our NEOs.
+While our Company was pleased to see the improvement in our results from the previous year, our Board and Compensation Committee felt that it was important to continue soliciting feedback from our shareholders.
+We engaged directly with our shareholders to discuss our compensation program throughout 2024 and 2025.